KhronosGroup/glTF/specification/2.0/README.md

 Images referred to by textures are stored in the `images` array of the asset.

-Each image contains a URI to an external file (or a reference to a bufferView) in one of the supported images formats.
-Image data may also be stored within the glTF file as base64-encoded data and referenced via data URI.
-For example:
+Each image contains one of
+- a URI to an external file in one of the supported images formats, or
+- a URI with embedded base64-encoded data, or
+- a reference to a `bufferView`.

+The following example shows an image pointing to an external PNG image file and another image referencing a `bufferView` with JPEG data.

 ```json
 {